Greg Miller Big Year Series

 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Highlights of FLORIDA: Central Specialties
+Highlights of FLORIDA: Sunshine Specialties

-Description of FLORIDA: Central Specialties
+Description of FLORIDA: Sunshine Specialties

 The ‘Sunshine State’ hosts a rich density of birdlife and boasts a long list of resident specialties!
 The mild temperatures and huge numbers of wintering birds make Florida a prime destination for any birder.
 We will spend the week enjoying a much more laid-back and immersive birding experience than you’d expect from our other ‘Big Year Series’ trips.
 We will take the time to observe and study more about the birds we encounter.
 Workshop-style teaching about gull, waterfowl, and shorebird ID from our expert guides will be a consistent thread during this tour.
 A special emphasis will also be placed on the stories behind the birds we see… Where are they coming from and where are they going?
 What are their habitat preferences and niches?
 What conservation efforts are underway to benefit these birds?
 What risks do they face?